 Lexington, Kentucky is at the heart of the horse industry, the start of the Bourbon Trail, and the home of the University of Kentucky.
-Visitors are drawn to Lexington for events and conferences organzied by VisitLEX at the Lexington Convention Center, which contains Rupp Arena, and the Lexington Opera House.
+Visitors are drawn to Lexington for events and conferences organzied by VisitLEX at the Central Bank Center, which contains Rupp Arena, and the Lexington Opera House.
 In addition Lexington has attracted visitors through both national and international events such as the Creative Cities Summit, the Alltech World Equestrian Games, and the 2015 and 2020 Breeders’ Cup World Championship.

 BOURBON TRAIL & BREWGRASS TRAIL